OVERVIEW OF THE ROLE

 SKILLS & EXPERIENCE REQUIRED

 None of the parkrun roles require any special knowledge or experience, just enthusiasm & energy!
-You can request a particular role or you can just do what is needed on the day – volunteers will never be asked to do anything outside of their level of experience or comfort zone.
+If you’re volunteering for the first time you will most likely to asked to marshal so you can develop an understanding of the event and how it operates.
+Once you’ve done that you can request a particular role or you can just do what is needed on the day – volunteers will never be asked to do anything outside of their level of experience or comfort zone.
 Most of all, participating & volunteering at parkrun should be fun, so relax and enjoy yourself!

 Communication, Team Working, Leadership, Flexibility, Planning & Organisation, Independent working, Event management.